TheGupta2012/backend-MedApp/README.md

     - **query** : This parameter is used to send the actual information to the API for processing and is of `string` type

-    - **train** : This is quite different parameter for the API and its values denote whether to **train the model again at the end of processing or not** 🏋️
+    - **train** : This is a quite different parameter for the API and its values denote whether to **train the model again at the end of processing or not** 🏋️

 > train = 0 : No training is done when 0